carbon-language/carbon-lang/llvm/docs/XRayExample.rst

   - Implement a query/filtering library that allows for finding patterns in the XRay traces.
-  - A conversion from the XRay trace onto something that can be visualised better by other tools (like the Chrome trace viewer for example).
   - Collecting function call stacks and how often they're encountered in the XRay trace.